-Specifically Designed for Grades K-12 Classroom Teachers, Counselors, Instructional Specialists and Coaches, Special Education Staff, Title I Staff, Behavior Intervention Specialists, Instructional Assistants, and Administrators
+Specifically Designed for Classroom Teachers, Counselors, Instructional Specialists and Coaches, Special Education Staff, Title I Staff, Behavior Intervention Specialists, Instructional Assistants, and Administrators Serving Grades K-12

 - Incorporate MINDFULNESS strategies and activities to better focus students’ attention, regulate emotions and reduce anxiety that can cause challenging behaviors

-- Practical strategies for helping your students develop important skills to increase learning and productive behavior
+- Practical strategies for helping your students develop the social and emotional skills to increase learning and productive behavior

-- Help students better manage frustration, reduce anxiety and impulsive behaviors … Help your students work more constructively toward personal and academic goals
+- Help students better manage personal frustrations, reduce anxiety and impulsive behaviors … Work constructively toward personal and academic goals

 Practical Ideas and Strategies

-Imagine your students with improved self-control and less feelings of anxiety as they approach school.
-We need our students to be better equipped to handle the turbulence associated with life’s challenges and the changing learning environments they have experienced over the last year.
-Join outstanding and motivating national speaker, Susan Jones, in this full-day, idea-packed seminar that focuses on practical and doable strategies to increase your students’ mindfulness to help them find greater school and social success.
+You’ve heard of MINDFULNESS but are wondering how you can incorporate mindfulness practices into your already busy school day in ways that will actually make a difference for you and your students.
+Join outstanding and motivating national speaker, MaryAnn Brittingham, in this full-day, idea?packed seminar that focuses on practical and doable strategies to increase your students’ mindfulness to help them find greater school success.
 Many challenging and disruptive behaviors are caused by lack of awareness and understanding of how the brain works.
-With mindfulness practices, they will be better equipped to self-regulate, recognize, and handle the emotions that cause the behaviors that get them in trouble.
-In addition, these teacher-tested mindfulness practices will enhance your students’ ability to focus during instruction, which can result in higher achievement.
+Once we teach students mindfulness practices, they will be better equipped to self-regulate, recognize and handle the emotions that cause the behaviors that get them in trouble in class and socially.
+In addition, these mindfulness practices will enhance students’ ability to focus during instruction, which can result in higher achievement.
 You won’t want to miss this opportunity to gain innovative and new ways to reduce challenging behaviors that get in the way of your teaching and students’ learning.

 You will leave with numerous strategies to teach students to be more aware of their emotions, reactions and frustrations that impact their ability to focus and increase learning and success in school.